 Cephalonia (Kefalonia) is the largest Greek island of the Ionian Sea in Greece.

-For this reason, the island was mentioned as Tetrapolis (four cities) in ancient times.
+For this reason, the island was also called Tetrapolis (four cities) in ancient times.

-These four cities can be found in Kefalonia until today.
+These four cities can still be found in Kefalonia today.